sharifhimu/P2E_Modifier_analysis_blockchain/README.md

 Click "Open" → Navigate to /test4

-### Step 2: define the contracts address and abi into the game
+### Step 2: define the contract's address and ABI in the game
 1. Open ABIManager.cs.
 2. You can see 3 variables: tokenpairAddress, mytokenAddress, othertokenAddress
-3. Paste the addresses from the contract in these variables as the name matches
+3. Paste the addresses from the contract in these variables, as the name matches
 4. Also, go to Assets/Resources.
 5. You can see 3 json file: TokenPair.json, MyToken.json, OtherToken.json
 6. Paste the copied abi into those files according to the name

+### Step 3: define the player wallet address in the game
+1. Open SDKManager.cs
+2. In line no. 40 to 44, there are variables: walletAddress, walletAddress2, walletAddress3, walletAddress4, walletAddress5
+3. Copy-paste the addresses we have taken from ganache into these 5 variables, and you are ready to play

-### ✅ Step 3: Run the Game
+### ✅ Step 4: Run the Game
 In Unity: click ▶️ "Play"